Andy McBrine: International career

 In January 2020, he was one of nineteen players to be awarded a central contract from Cricket Ireland, the first year in which all contracts were awarded on a full-time basis.
 On 10 July 2020, McBrine was named in Ireland's 21-man squad to travel to England to start training behind closed doors for the ODI series against the England cricket team.

 On 21 January 2021, in the opening match against Afghanistan, McBrine took his 50th wicket and his first five-wicket haul in ODI cricket.
 In September 2021, McBrine was named in Ireland's provisional squad for the 2021 ICC Men's T20 World Cup.
 In February 2022, in the final match of the 2021–22 Oman Quadrangular Series, McBrine played in his 100th international match for Ireland.

-In May 2022, in the 2022 Inter-Provincial Cup, McBrine scored his first century in a List A cricket match, with 100 runs against Munster Reds.
+In February 2023, he was named in Ireland's Test squad for their series against Bangladesh.
+On 5 April 2023, in the second innings of the only Test, he took his maiden five-wicket haul in Test cricket and became the second Irish cricketer to claim a fifer in Tests.
+His figures of 6 for 118 was also the best bowling figures in an innings by an Irish player in Tests.